uclalawcovid19behindbars/covid19_behind_bars_scrapers/README.md

 6. Do basic data checks
 7. Write extracted data to disk

 You can find each of our scrapers in the folder `production/scrapers`.
 More detailed documentation can be found [here](https://uclalawcovid19behindbars.github.io/covid19-behind-bars-public-docs/scraper_documentation/) for each of our scrapers.
+If you would like to recreate the documentation with the latest information you can run the function `document_all_scrapers()`.
 In order to run these scrapers, you will need to install the libraries listed at the top of the file `R/generic_scraper.R` as well as our teams own library [behindbarstools](https://github.com/uclalawcovid19behindbars/behindbarstools).
 Individual scrapers may require additional libraries which are listen in the individual scraper files themselves through explicit library calls.

 ## Running the scraper